JacobsAlumni/MemberManagement/README.md

 For Docker purposes the configuration file `MemberManagement/local_settings.py` is used.
 By default, it also uses a local sqlite database.
 All configuration can be set via environment variables, see [Dockerfile](Dockerfile) for details.

+## Code Structure

+The code is layed out as any other Django app.
+The entry point can be found in `MemberManagement`.

+The following portal-related apps exist:

+- `MemberManagement/` -- serves as an entry point, contains all static routes and base templates
+- `registry/` -- user-facing registration + editing of data (purposes 1 + 4)
+- `alumni/` -- admin-facing viewing + editing of data, contains core Alumni models (purpose 5)
+- `custom_auth/` -- GSuite-integration, including login and approval (purpose 2)
+- `atlas/` -- user-facing search of atlas data (purpose 6)

+Currently no dedicated app for purpose 3 exists.
+We are planning to create one to consolidate integration with Stripe.

+The following independent apps also exist:

+- `django_forms_uikit` -- rendering django forms using the uikit framework

 ## License
 Licensed under the Terms of the MIT LICENSE, see [LICENSE](LICENSE).